-Subproperty of: E73 Information Object.
-P106 is composed of (forms part of): E73 Information Object itself the complete concept of a work that is member of (R10) the overall work realized by X.
+Subproperty of: E89 Propositional Object.
+P148 is composed of (forms part of): E89 Propositional Object the complete concept of a work that is member of (R10) the overall work realized by X.

-Scope note: This property associates an F2 Expression X with a structural component Y that conveys in
+Scope note: This property associates an F2 Expression X with a structural component Y that conveys in itself incorporates.

 It does not cover the relationship that exists between pre-existing expressions that are re-used in a new, larger expression and that new, larger expression.
-Such a relationship is modelled by
+Such a relationship is modelled by R14